Developing & running a WordPress website is hassle-free & convenient. Yes, we all know that.

 Recommended post: 7 Most common WordPress errors and how to fix them

-So, we thought to write a blog post and share some of the useful tips for you to prevent errors on your WordPress.
+So, we thought to write a blog post and share some useful tips for you to prevent errors on your WordPress.

 In this blog post, we have shared 6 tips for you or your website developer to prevent errors to happen on your WordPress website.